adtork/Jeremy-Azure-lab/VPN-backhaul-with-NVA/readme.md

 Note- the entire lab uses Azure CLI.
 Please make sure you have the latest version and the firewall extension added.
 The firewall rules can be modified to be more restrictive as needed.
 There is a single jump VM (with a public ip) in Spoke1.
 The other 2 VMs (1 in each spoke) do not have a public ip.
 You will be able to SSH from the Jump VM to the other VMs to test connectivity.
 Onprem is also simulated with a VNET and has a test VM.
 Spoke1VM and Spoke2VM will have a default route pointed to the Azure firewall.
 CSR1 is in ASN 65001, CSR2 is in ASN 65002, both are using VTIs.
 All VMs have a username/password of azureuser/Msft123Msft123

+This lab is built with Cloud Shell (https://shell.azure.com) or Windows Subsytem for Linux (WSL2)/Ubuntu/Azure CLI

 <pre lang="...">
 az extension list-available --output table az extension add --name azure-firewall